 It is really important that you set a good first impression on your Google+ page.
 A few tactics to help make your page stand out include:

 - Create a great, integrated cover image and profile picture.
 You can get as creative as you like here and you can even use animated gifs to really stand out.
 However, if you are going to use animated gifs in your cover image, it’s our recommendation to make these very subtle so they don’t become a distracting.
 Here’s a great example of how an animated gif can bring your Google+ profile and page to life:

 UPDATE: Google have increased the size of the cover images on both profile pages and business pages on Google Plus to a massive 2120 x 1192 pixels!

 - In the about section of your page you can set up your tagline.
 This is what shows up when a users hovers over your username on Google+.
-In 10 words or less, come up with something that will stand out and set you apart from your competitors.
+In around 5 words or less, come up with something that will stand out and set you apart from your competitors: